6510615070/BingoCN311/README.md

 ## 📦 Features

 - Server handles multiple clients
-- Game starts only when all clients type `ready`
+- Game starts only when all clients type `ready` or press Enter
 - Server broadcasts random Bingo numbers (1–75)
 - First client to type `BINGO` wins the round
 - Server announces the winner and resets for the next round